Raducanu can become one of world’s most marketable athletes

 “The sky is the limit as any western brand positioning itself in China would be looking at her as an ambassador.”

-Wiacek expects Raducanu’s Nike sponsorship deal to be raised significantly and other endorsements will earn her about $10 million over the next two years.
+Wiacek expects Raducanu’s Nike sponsorship deal to be raised significantly and other endorsements will earn her about $10 million (RM41 million) over the next two years.

 “With her Chinese and eastern Europe heritage as well as Britain, that puts her in a different stratosphere to other athletes,” he said.
 “I’ve seen it being thrown around that she’s a potential billion dollar athlete.
 That’s a long way away.

-Raducanu is represented by super-agent Max Eisenbud who helped turn Russian Maria Sharapova into the highest-earning female athlete after she won Wimbledon aged 18, with off-court career earnings of around $320.
+Raducanu is represented by super-agent Max Eisenbud who helped turn Russian Maria Sharapova into the highest-earning female athlete after she won Wimbledon aged 17, with off-court career earnings of around $320 million (RM1.3 billion).

 However, the pitfalls in professional tennis are numerous with Osaka, another IMG athlete, struggling to cope with the sudden fame and fortune.